Kevin R. Binning, Ph. D.

 Research Scientist, Learning Research and Development Center Download CV

 WelcomeThe US Census Bureau predicts that by 2045, the US will no longer be majority White.
-Racial and social class inequality continue to grow, and, as reactions to the ongoing pandemic illustrate, America's major political parties are increasingly polarized.
+Racial and social class inequality continue to grow as the major political parties are increasingly polarized.
 Similar patterns are occurring around the world.
 Together, these interconnected trends portend a challenging future.

-Through development, experimental refinement, and use of psychological theory, my work seeks to both understand and improve pressing societal problems.
-I begin with the assumption that diversity is not a liability but, rather, an opportunity.
+Through development, experimental refinement, and use of psychological theory, my work seeks to both understand and address the social and psychological roots of these problems.
+I begin with the assumption that diversity is not a liability but an opportunity.
 I am particularly focused on issues related to diversity and equity in education.
 I argue that while inequities in education are partly the result of broad societal factors, they are also driven by socially constructed, day-to-day, and context-specific features of students' learning environments.
 By addressing these features through in-depth analysis and timely experimental interventions, I seek to understand how to change social experiences to help all people thrive.

 Current Graduate Students in the LabBeverly Conrique